 Jesse Wozniak, Ph.D.

-He has taught courses in deviant behavior, criminal justice, policing, law politics and inequality, race and ethnicity, and introduction to sociology.
+He has taught courses in policing, deviant behavior, qualitative methods, criminal justice, anti-racism, law politics and inequality, race and ethnicity, and crime and community.

-Wozniak, Jesse.
-2016. “’We are Going to Prove That We Are a Civil and Developed Country’: The Cultural Performance of Police Legitimacy and Empire in the Iraqi State” Forthcoming at The British Journal of Criminology.
+Wozniak, Jesse 2017. “’We are Going to Prove That We Are a Civil and Developed Country’: The Cultural Performance of Police Legitimacy and Empire in the Iraqi State” The British Journal of Criminology.
+57(4):906-923.

 SOCA 234 The Criminal Justice System

 - SOCA 321 Punishment and Social Control